StephaneMoriceau/WebLogic-Cloud-Workshop/README.md

 # 5. Download the terraform configuration files from this git repository

-In your Cloud Shell wondow, type / paste the following comand:
+In your Cloud Shell window, type / paste the following comand:

 ```